menevia16a/WifiSniffer/README.md

 # ESP32 Sniffer

-An ESP32 Sniffer made with ArduinoPCAP and used in Capibara Zero.
+An ESP32 Sniffer made with ArduinoPCAP and used in VoidCipher (enhanced capibaraZero)

 ## How to use it?